satriahrh/ftie-python3/README.md

 Furthermore the use of ACM 2D algoritm instead of ACM 1D algorithm gives more guarantee of the algorithm correctness.

+## Research Proposal in Indonesian
+For you who willing to known more about my research, I have already done the research proposal available in Indonesia only (sad).
+Not an Indonesian, just drop a request and I will work on it :D.
+The researach proposal then available by contacting me (DM, tweet, mention or anything) via Twitter: [@SatriaHRHarsono](https://twitter.com/SatriaHRHarsono).

 ## Requirements
 - `python==3.5.2`
 - `nose==1.3.7`